 The central region of the island offer perfect spots to get away from the usual sun-baked coastal resorts and have a literal change of scenery among the pine greenery, exotic flora and mountainous terrain.
 Thanks to the island's micro-climates, the mountainous central parts may even enjoy a snowfall in higher locations every once-in-a-while.
 The backlands offer something for every type of holidaymaker, but caters mostly to adrenaline junkies.
 Many parks and nature preserves offer a climbing challenge.
 The volcanic rock, Roque Nublo, is one of several exhilarating rock climbing locations on the island giving a sense of accomplishment after such a challenging climb.
 There are many small towns and authentic villages like the historic town of Teror.
 Allow the old-world atmosphere to entrap you as you walk the narrow streets dotted with charming cafes and restaurants every here and there.
 Also, another nice way to relax is to lay back and watch the yachts take a break from their Atlantic-Caribbean voyages in low-key fishing towns like Agaete on the western coast.

 The south enjoys warmer weather, which is why you’ll find most tourists here.
 A mere glance at sun-drenched resorts like Puerto Rico, Maspalomas and Mogán and it’s not hard to see why holidaymakers flock to the south.
 The entire island is pleasantly dry, however, the south is dryer than the north.
 The Maspalomas Sand Dunes, together with the botanical gardens in the north show the diversity of the island's micro-climates.
-Sand dunes resembling the Saharan sands stretch 200km southeast, across the Atlantic - a nature reserve and nature-lover’s paradise!
+1000 acres of sand dunes resembling the Saharan sands stretch southeast, across the Atlantic - a nature reserve and nature-lover’s paradise!
 For sun worshipping naturists, the stretches of sand dunes should ensure some privacy and quietude.
 There many localities and venues on the island which are family-friendly; quiet, traditional restaurants, theme and water parks, public parks and zoos.
 Cocodrilo Park is quite popular among the younger tourists and makes for a fun family day out.
 Located northwest near Arinaga resort, the park is a home to many animal species and wildlife.

 We've been in the business for more than ten years as a result of being trusted, having helped thousands of satisfied holiday makers enjoy their excellent getaway and having completed countless securely processed holiday rental bookings.
 It does not matter what kind of holiday rental you are looking for, we have you covered.
 Make sure to contact Clickstay as our customer service is always ready to help.